-Accessibility Laws for Religious Institutions
+Accessibility Laws for Faith

 The accessibility laws for faith organizations vary depending on how you are disseminating your content.
 If you broadcast your sermons on television, then you must comply with the FCC and CVAA, despite the ADA exemption.